-Consistently waking up with dark circles or under-eye bags can be infuriating.
+Consistently waking up with bags under eyes or dark circles can be infuriating.
 Especially if you’ve had enough sleep the night before.
 There are many reasons why people get dark circles or bags under their eyes.
-It could simply be in your genes or it could be your lifestyle, but don’t be discouraged; there are ways to help diminish the appearance of dark circles and puffy eyes.
+It could simply be in your genes or it could be your lifestyle, but don’t be discouraged; there are ways to help diminish the appearance of dark circles and bags under eyes.

 When allergy season hits, usually spring and summer, and sometimes fall, for those who suffer, it can be a nightmare.
 Allergies can cause side effects such as puffy eyes and dark circles.
 If you are one of the many who suffer from seasonal allergies, try to pinpoint the allergens you are sensitive to.
 Then you’ll be able to figure out which things to avoid and which medications may work best for you.
 Antihistamines help a lot of people, but they don’t always work.
 Some dermatologists recommend a cortisone cream a few times a week in conjunction with your regular eye cream.
 This combination can help reduce under-eye puffiness.
 But most of all, avoid scratching and rubbing eyes when you have allergies.
 Doing so can cause trauma to the skin, resulting in even larger or heavier bags.